EU Ice Cream Production Declined 9% In 2020: Eurostat | ESM Magazine

 Earlier this year, Italian confectionery company Ferrero launched ice cream sticks in France in three varieties – Raffaello and Ferrero Rocher in dark and classic variants.

 © 2021 European Supermarket Magazine.
 Article by Conor Farrelly.
-For more Retail news, click here.
+For more A Brands news, click here.
 Click subscribe to sign up to ESM: European Supermarket Magazine.